GoogleCloudPlatform/opentelemetry-cloud-run/csharp/README.md

 * `roles/run.admin`

 Running `create-service-account.sh` creates a new service account `run-otel-example-sa@<project-id>.iam.gserviceaccount.com` for you.
 Then launch a Cloud Build task with `gcloud` command.

+> [!NOTE]
+> You may need to make the file `create-service-account.sh` executable before running it.
+You can do it by running `chmod +x create-service-account.sh` from the root of the repository.

 > [!TIP]
 > The service account created using the script is only used for building the application on Google